 The entry assessment can be taken on many different types of devices.
 The device used will not make any difference to a candidate's performance.
-Forest will provide a desktop computer for all candidates during our Entrance Assessment Day.
+Forest will provide a desktop computer for all candidates.
 Please ensure that your child is comfortable using a desktop computer, including familiarity with a mouse and keyboard.